Hung-341/Hung-341/README.md

 # 👋 Hi, I'm Hung
-🎓 **AI Enthusiast | FPT University Graduate | Soon-to-be AI Engineer**
+🎓 **AI Engineer | FPT University Graduate | Deep Learning & NLP Specialist**

 ---

-## 💻 About Me
+## 💡 About Me

-I'm passionate about **Artificial Intelligence, Machine Learning, and Deep Learning**.
-I focus on solving complex problems with innovative AI solutions.
-My experience includes developing and maintaining AI and data-driven projects.
-Currently, I'm exploring new frontiers in AI and enhancing my programming skills.
+I’m a passionate AI Engineer with hands-on experience in building **real-world AI systems** across **Computer Vision** and **Natural Language Processing**.
+I’ve implemented state-of-the-art solutions such as deepfake detection using Vision Transformers, GAN-based image super-resolution, and intelligent chatbots using transformer models.

+Currently pursuing a **Master's in Software Engineering**, I aim to push the boundaries of AI by researching and building intelligent applications that make a positive impact.

 ---